 Then take that same spoon and spread it around a bit.

-Bake at 350, uncovered, for 45 minutes to one hour, or until bubbly and browned.
+Bake Cranberry Crunch at 350, uncovered, for 45 minutes to one hour, or until bubbly and browned.

-Excellent served with whipped cream or ice cream but you can also serve it as a side dish as well.
+Cranberry Crunch is excellent served with whipped cream or ice cream but you can also serve it as a side dish as well.
+Enjoy!

 - 1- 16 ounce can whole berry cranberry sauce